salvipeter/core-forth/README.md

 Testing itself was an eye-opening experience.
 Who knew there could be so many bugs in my code?
 And there are still quite a few, I am sure, but at least now it passes all tests.

+One minor divergence is that since this implementation reads only from the standard input, the test for `ACCEPT` is not very meaningful.